RedisLabs/redisraft/README.md

    will reply with a redirect message.
 2. User requests are replied only after they have been replicated to a majority of the cluster.
-3. The Raft log and other critical state can be persisted to disk or stored in-memory only.
-4. Cluster configuration is dynamic and it is possible to add or remove members on the fly.
+3. Cluster configuration is dynamic and it is possible to add or remove members on the fly.

 ## Getting Started